calmm-js/documentation/introduction-to-calmm.md

 const Hello = ({who}) => <div>Hello, {who}!</div>
 ```

-If we'd pass an ordinary constant to the above component
+If we'd create VDOM that specifies an ordinary constant for the `Hello` class

 ```jsx
 <Hello who="world"/>
 ```

 it would render as expected.
-If, instead, we'd pass it an observable
+If, instead, we'd specify an observable

 ```jsx
 const who = Atom("world")